php/policies/feature-proposals.rst

    the thread.
 The authors may determine what qualifies as relevant and substantive, but SHOULD be liberal in interpreting that.

-All voting widgets on the RFC MUST include all pertinent details for that vote, as described in the "Required Majority" section below.
+All voting widgets on the RFC MUST include all relevant details for that vote, as described in the "Required Majority" section below.

 Voting procedure